We research and explore the coolest ghost towns and historic locations in Ohio!

 Location: Darby Township, Union County – On SR 161 at the intersection of SR 38

-In 1873 Bigelow Covered Bridge was built crossing Darby Creek to provide a direct link north to Marysville & was named after Eliphas.
-The bridge has been restored & is highlighted by Ohio Historical Marker #12 – 80.
+In 1873 Bigelow Covered Bridge was built crossing Darby Creek to provide a direct link north to Marysville and was named after Eliphas.
+The bridge has been restored and is highlighted by Ohio Historical Marker #12 – 80.
 Chuckery had a post office from 1898 – 1903, which probably marked the end of its heyday.
-Eliphas Bigelow was buried in Bigelow Pioneer Cemetery with many of his relatives & other early families from the area on Rosedale Rd, south off of SR 161.
-The surrounding land is owned by the state & is called Bigelow Cemetery State Nature Preserve.
+Eliphas Bigelow was buried in Bigelow Pioneer Cemetery with many of his relatives and other early families from the area on Rosedale Rd, south off of SR 161.
+The surrounding land is owned by the state and is called Bigelow Cemetery State Nature Preserve.

-Irwin, OH (Irwin Station) – (1808 – present farming, railroad, & post office town with less residents than in the past)
+Irwin, OH (Irwin Station) – (1808 – present farming, railroad, and post office town with less residents than in the past)

 Classification: small town